 The lecture schedule will be complemented by discussion sessions, tutorials, and social activities to encourage networking and a vivid exchange of ideas.
-Attendance is limited to 50 students, who will be staying at the Erbacher Hof in downtown Mainz.
+Attendance is limited to 60 students.
 Applicants should be in the later stages of their Ph.D. career and are expected to commit to the full three week program.

 Ira Rothstein (Carnegie Mellon University) "Effective Field Theories"